aifordiscord/Blogging-template/README.md

-# BlogHub - Advanced Blogging Platform
+# Ai for discord - Advanced Blogging page made using Ai like chatgpt4o deepseek and cloude sonnet4

 A modern, feature-rich blogging platform built with React, TypeScript, Tailwind CSS, and Firebase.
 Create, manage, and publish blogs with an intuitive admin panel, rich text editing, and SEO optimization.